yorenschriever/PixelMapper/README.md

 - **Include quartz composer example sketch**
 - **Test led button in example sketch** Make the ESP32s button light up all leds.
 This is useful for debugging your hardware configuration.
 - **Detect branches in the binary tree that will not end in a code.** This will speed up the solve process for less dense coding schemes
-- **Offline availability.** Make the PWA work offline, so it can be used in venues without an internet connection

 Suggestions and questions are welcome.